Indian shares close at record highs as financial, bank stocks rally

 Analysts said the blue-chip Nifty 50 index’s breakout above the key psychological 16,000-level boosted investor sentiment and brought fresh buying into the market.

-The Nifty Bank index (.NSEBANK), which shed more than 3% in the past two weeks, added 2.3% on Wednesday.
-The Nifty Financial Services Index (.NIFTYFIN) rose 2.6%.
-HDFC Ltd (HDFC.NS) and Kotak Mahindra Bank were the top gainers on the Nifty 50 index, rising 4.75% and 3.81%, respectively.
+The Nifty Bank index, which shed more than 3% in the past two weeks, added 2.3% on Wednesday.
+The Nifty Financial Services Index rose 2.6%.
+HDFC Ltd and Kotak Mahindra Bank were the top gainers on the Nifty 50 index, rising 4.75% and 3.81%, respectively.

 Analysts also said strong quarterly results were aiding sentiment.

-Shares of SBI (SBI.NS) gained 2.3% after the bank's June-quarter profit beat analysts' expectations as bad loan provisions dropped sharply and fee income rose. read more
+Shares of SBI gained 2.3% after the bank’s June-quarter profit beat analysts’ expectations as bad loan provisions dropped sharply and fee income rose.

 “Corporate results have come in-line with expectations across sectors.
 While the low base effect is influencing the year-on-year returns reported by large corporates, overall positive traction in the economy is turning out to be promising,” Nimish Shah, Chief Investment Officer- Listed Investments, Waterfield Advisors said in a note.